pcaulfie/pands-project/README.md

 The data set is a record of the measurements taken from a sample of fifty flowers from each of the three species.
 The variables measured are; sepal length, sepal width, petal length and petal width.
 This data set has become an important reference ever since it was first cited by Fisher in his 1936 paper and it is cited regularly to this day, see UCI Machine Learning Repository.
 Fisher (1936) outlines how the data set could be used to illustrate a model which could be used to identify patterns in the data.
 He interpreted the data, identifying variables could be used to predict which population class an object belonged to.
-The data was recorded by botanist Edgar Andersen (Anderson, Edgar 1936).
+The data was originally recorded by botanist Edgar Andersen (Anderson, Edgar 1936).
 ### About Ronald Fisher
 Ronald Fisher was a British mathematician, biologist and geneticist who is credited as the father of modern statistics (Allison, 2003).
-He prioneered the development of modern statistical techniques such as Analysis of Variance, Distribution Theory, Mathematical Likelihood and Estimation.
+He pioneered the development of modern statistical techniques such as Analysis of Variance, Distribution Theory, Mathematical Likelihood and Estimation.
 He applied these techniques in the area of genetics where he developed theories on topics such as Natural Selection and Fiduciary Inheritance.
 He was also credited with establishing a new era in experiment design and statistical sampling techniques (Aldrich, 2003).

 ## Data Set
 ### Format
-The data set is a comma-separated values (csv) file with 150 records (rows of data) and 5 fields (columns) named Sepal.Length, Sepal.Width, Petal.Length, Petal.Width, and Species. > CSV is a simple file format used to store tabular data, such as a spreadsheet or database.
-Files in the CSV format can be imported to and exported from programs that store data in tables, such as Microsoft Excel or OpenOffice Calc.
-(Computer Hope, 2018)
+The data set is a comma-separated values (csv) file with 150 records (rows of data) and 5 fields (columns) named sepal_length, sepal_width, petal_length, petal_width, and species.
+CSV is a simple file format used to store tabular data, such as a spreadsheet or database.
+Files in the CSV format can be imported to and exported from programs that store data in tables, such as Microsoft Excel or OpenOffice Calc (Computer Hope, 2018).
 * Each record (row of data) is located on a separate line, delimited by a line break.
 * The first line of the file is the header line.
-The header line contains the names of the 5 fields: Sepal.Length, Sepal.Width, Petal.Length, Petal.Width, and Species.
+The header line contains the names of the 5 fields: sepal_length, sepal_width, petal_length, petal_width, and species.
-* The fields of data in the header line and each record (row) are delimited with a comma
+* The fields of data in the header line and each record (row) are delimited with a comma.
 #### Iris Dataset
 Below is a table displaying the Iris Dataset.
 I created this table as follows:
-* I converted the iris.csv to iris.md using the csvtomd program https://github.com/mplewis/csvtomd
+* I converted the iris.csv to iris.md using the csvtomd program https://github.com/mplewis/csvtomd.
 * To do this I first had to install the csvtomd program using the command pip3 install csvtomd at the CLI.
-* Next I ran the command csvtomd iris.csv > iris.md
+* Next, I ran the command on the command line: csvtomd iris.csv > iris.md .
 ![Command Line](https://github.com/pcaulfie/pands-project/blob/master/csvtomd%20command.JPG)
-* The I pushed the iris.md file to the repository
+* The I pushed the iris.md file to the repository.
-* I opened iris.md in the repositiory and clicked on the "Raw" button, which opened the https://raw.githubusercontent.com/pcaulfie/pands-project/master/iris.md which is an unprocessed version of the iris.md file
+* I opened iris.md in the repository and clicked on the "Raw" button, which opened the https://raw.githubusercontent.com/pcaulfie/pands-project/master/iris.md which is an unprocessed version of the iris.md file.
 * I then copied the raw table and pasted it into the readme.

-sepal_length  |  sepal_width  |  petal_length  |  petal_width  |  species
+**Table 1.0 The Iris Dataset** sepal_length  |  sepal_width  |  petal_length  |  petal_width  |  species
 --------------|---------------|----------------|---------------|------------
 5.1           |  3.5          |  1.4           |  0.2          |  setosa